yc4330/connect-to-census/README.md

 2. In `merge-with-census.ipynb` notebook, download some census data using `tidycensus` and merge it with your data.

+### Part 2: Exploratory Data Analysis

-3. In the `1d-eda.ipynb` notebook, do some basic exploratory data analysis on your data in one dimension.
+1. In the `distributions.ipynb` notebook, do some basic exploratory data analysis on your data in one dimension.
 Here you will explore the **distributions** of your data (histograms, boxplots, dotplots, etc).

-4. In the `2d-eda.ipynb` notebook, do some basic exploratory data analysis on your data, but this time, merge in some census variables you're interested in.
+2. In the `scatterplots.ipynb` notebook, do some basic exploratory data analysis on your data, but this time, merge in some census variables you're interested in.

+### Part 3: Write up your findings

+1. In a new google doc, summarize what you've found so far.
+Think of this as a short memo of what you've done or the progress you've made towards pitching a story on this topic or using this dataset.
+You don't need to show all the charts, just the one you found most interesting.
+What questions do you have that you'd like to dig more into?
+Do you think you've got an idea for a story angle?
+Write it informally as a memo to Dhrumil (your editor).

 ## Usage